darrint/device-blocker/README.md

 Besides all that, the basic idea is to run this program on the router with appropriate config files.
 A companion js web ui can use the api it exports to manage the devices.

+ToDo
+====
+* Activate device internet access for a limited time. (i.e. Homework and chores are done, activate for 2hrs.)
+* Write files atomically.
+* Replace nickel with plain hyper.
+* Figure out how to build this project Xargo and deploy to mips and other router architecture.
+* Security?
+Require a login similar to OpenWRT's LuCi

 License
 =======